Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 The [DocumentAnalysisClient][document_analysis_sync_client] and [DocumentAnalysisAsyncClient][document_analysis_async_client]
 provide both synchronous and asynchronous operations for analyzing input documents using custom and prebuilt models through the `beginAnalyzeDocument` and `beginAnalyzeDocumentFromUrl` methods.
-Use the `model` parameter to select the type of model for analysis.
+Use the `modelId` parameter to select the type of model for analysis.

 |Model| Features
 |-|-